Minas Gerais, Brazil – “Do not talk of Samarco. The phrase is cursed, simply because the river is cursed.”

 Since the flood, which extensively appears as Brazil’s worst-ever environmental catastrophe, life on the riverbank has been converted.

-Before the catastrophe, the 126 indigenous families who lived in the seven villages would hunt fish, capybaras, armadillos, and other animals and use the Rio Doce to consume water and irrigate their crops.
-Now they consume red meat, chook, and pork offered at nearby supermarkets.
+Before the catastrophe, the 126 indigenous families who lived in the seven villages hunted fish, capybaras, armadillos, and other animals and used the Rio Doce to consume Water and irrigate their crops.
+Now, they consume red meat, chicken, and pork offered at nearby supermarkets.

 The death of the Water has caused the Krenak to lose their identity.

-The arrival of the dust has disrupted the tribe’s capability to supply handicrafts, a significant source of earnings.
-The Oba, a seed observed at the banks of the Rio Doce, changed into additionally infected.
+The arrival of the dust has disrupted the tribe’s capability to produce handicrafts, a significant source of income.
+The Oba, a seed observed at the banks of the Rio Doce, became additionally infected.

-Lenoir Boka, who’s 31, has been the chief of Aurora village, because he became 23 years vintage.
-He is in no way imagined that the 25 families from his village could face such destruction.
+Lenoir Boka, who is 31, has been the chief of Aurora village since he was 23.
+He never imagined that the 25 families from his village could face such destruction.

 “We don’t have any domestic, no cash or any means to pay for what they did to the river, what they did to us,” he says.
 “If we ought to pick out something in this world, we would want the river returned.”

 No one is going near the river.
-Baptisms and sacred rituals carried out on its banks, and its small islands have ceased.
+Baptisms and sacred rituals were carried out on its banks, and small islands ceased.
 Cases of depression, alcoholism, and diseases have accelerated because time passes, in step with the tribe’s chiefs and FUNAI.

 “The river becomes a robust medium wherein we practiced our tradition, and these days, we cannot try this anymore,” Boka says.